dennisnordberg/julia-school/content/julia/why.md

 Now, some of those 25 million downloads will be people kicking the tyres and then never using it again.
 Fair enough.

-However, a lot of those downloads are in use at major league companies, including:
+However, Julia is used at major league companies and organisations, including:

 - Apple
 - Amazon